Liquidation by Inheritance

 Economic Incentives for Inheritance

-The inheritance model creates unique incentives that benefit the protocol:
+The inheritance model creates a set of unique incentives that strengthen the protocol:

 For Liquidators: